synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/feature.md

 Please list any breaking changes to public or internal packages.

 ## Reviwer Checklist
-- [ ] Code coverage is met
-- [ ] Sufficient test coverage of new additions
+- [ ] Sufficient test coverage of new additions.
-- [ ] Verified all steps in the Readiness checklists are completed
+- [ ] Verified all steps in the Readiness checklists.
+- [ ] UI changes have been tested.
+- [ ] Style and formatting is consistent.